Orient Heights station: BRB&L era

 The narrow gauge Boston, Revere Beach and Lynn Railroad (BRB&L) opened from East Boston to Lynn on July 29, 1875.
-The BRB&L opened with Orient station, located north of the intersection of Bennington and Saratoga Street.
-It was soon replaced with Winthrop station located closer to Saratoga Street.
+The BRB&L opened with Winthrop station located near Saratoga Street.

 The station was renamed as Winthrop Junction in 1877 when the Boston, Winthrop, and Point Shirley Railroad opened to Winthrop Center, and again as Orient Heights in April 1892.
-The station was the transfer point between the main line and the Winthrop Center branch during its short operation from 1877 to 1885, and between the main line and the Winthrop Loop after the latter's 1888 opening.
+The station was the junction between the main line and the Winthrop Center branch during its short operation from 1877 to 1885, and between the main line and the Winthrop Loop after the latter's 1888 opening.

 The state railroad commissioners began considering elimination of the Saratoga Street grade crossing adjacent to the station in 1909.
 Construction of a bridge carrying the street over the tracks began on October 6, 1912, and it opened on September 18, 1913.
 Nearby residents were opposed to the bridge because the 5% grade of its approaches, which required a team of horses to aid heavy vehicles.

 By 1928 the line was electrified, with pre-pay stations - more a rapid transit line than a conventional railroad.
 However, due to the Great Depression, the BRB&L shut down on January 27, 1940.

 MBTA era

-In 1941, the Boston Elevated Railway bought the BRB&L right of way from Day Square to Revere Beach for use as a high-speed trolley line similar to the Ashmont–Mattapan High Speed Line; these plans were delayed by the onset of World War II.
+In 1941, the Boston Elevated Railway bought the BRB&L right of way from Day Square to Revere Beach for use as a high-speed trolley line similar to the Ashmont–Mattapan High-Speed Line; these plans were delayed by the onset of World War II.
 However, the 1926 Report on Improved Transportation Facilities and 1945–47 Coolidge Commission Report recommended that the East Boston Tunnel line, which had been converted to rapid transit from streetcars in 1924, be extended to Lynn via the BBRB&L route rather than using it for a trolley line.